 26 As they were eating, Jesus, taking bread and blessing it, broke it, and giving it to the disciples, said, “Take, eat, this is my body.”
 27 And taking the cup and giving thanks, he gave it to them, saying, “Drink from it, everyone, 28 for this is my blood of my covenant which poured out for many for the forgiveness of sins.
 29 I tell you: from now on I will surely not drink from this produce of the vine until that day when I drink with you anew in the kingdom of my Father.”
 (Matt.
 21:26-29)

 I say those verses are clear and should sweep aside any complicated interpretive template imposed on the OT and transferred to the NT.
-Jesus and the apostles never taught that we should reinstitute animal sacrifices.
+Jesus and the apostles never taught that the church should reinstitute animal sacrifices to commemorate Jesus’s sacrificial death.
 In fact, they might even have considered it blasphemous.
 Jesus is the once-and-for-all sacrifice (Heb.
 7:27, 9:12, 26, etc.).